defeo/aws/HELP.md

-You are a student, a collaborator, or a casual visitor to this site and want to learn how to take advantage of the [freedom offered to you by the CC license](https://creativecommons.org/about), this help page if for you!
+You are a student, a collaborator, or a casual visitor to this site and want to learn how to take advantage of the [freedom offered to you by the CC license](https://creativecommons.org/about), this help page is for you!

 ## Quickly editing pages for collaborators